Collect Statistics in Teradata – Maintenance

 - Only a part of the entire set of tables is ready for recollection at any time.

 - A table reappears for recollection until it is done.
-You do not have to keep in mind what you did as the specification will remind you.
+As the specification will remind you, you do not have to remember what you did.

 There is a drawback, too: